SystemSpace/Compendium/compendium.rst

 Can you explain more about what a soul is?
   A soul is practically what makes you you.
 If it shatters, it gets rebuilt from the Aurora.

+What is a User?
+  A user is the person controlling the actions through the soul.

+Does the body leave an imprint on the soul?
+  Well yes, the brain directly influences consciousness, perception, and personality, although not being too soulful (the soul rather quickly returns).

 When is the exact moment that a baby gets a soul?
   The soul is locked into place once the baby is born, once they exit the womb.